 Bir Billing is located in Kangra and is loved by tourists who have a craving for adventure tours.

-There are paragliding packages that are sure to be tried out for, if you are a last minute backpacker, you will surely see that this place fits into your taste and preference, just pack and enjoy the adrenaline rushing.
+There are paragliding packages that are sure to be tried out for, if you are the last minute backpacker, you will surely see that this place fits into your taste and preference, just pack and enjoy the adrenaline rushing.

 - Ballia, Uttar Pradesh: